matrix-org/matrix-rust-sdk/benchmarks/README.md

 $ cargo bench --bench crypto_bench -- # Your options go here
 ```

-If you want to run only a specific benchmark, simply pass the name of the
+If you want to run only a specific benchmark, pass the name of the
 benchmark as an argument:

 ```bash